pi-lar/neuropil/doc/source/index.rst

-.. neuropil documentation master file, created by sphinx-quickstart on Tue Dec 15 20:54:08 2015.
+.. neuropil documentation main file, created by sphinx-quickstart on Tue Dec 15 20:54:08 2015.

 .. meta::
    :description: neuropil is a secure messaging library for IoT, robotics and more